-For screw in ND filters I would select B W if you have the funds.
-Hoya also make good filters and are less costly.
+For screw-in ND filters I would select B W if you have the funds.
+Hoya also makes good filters and are less costly.

 Kase Wolverine Glass Filters

 Since I wrote this guide, I have switched from using Lee filters to Kase Wolverine.
-These filter are very high quality and made from glass.
-Unlike otehr glass filters they are scratch and shock resistant.
+These filters are very high quality and made from glass.
+Unlike other glass filters, they are scratch and shock-resistant.
 Drop one of these and it bounces rather than shatters.
-If you want the best quality filters for your photography you should consider Kase Wolverine.
-I was so impressed that I asked to become a distributor and now sell these in the Lenscraft Store.
+If you want the best quality filters for your photography you should consider Kase Wolverine filters.

 Other Useful Links for Purchasing ND Filters